course-details-portlet

 Specific conditions

-Compulsory activities from previous semester may be approved by the department.
 It is not possible for students who have passed the exam in TEGN1104 to retake the exam in a semester where this course is not taught.
-Students who did not pass the exam, or who did not complete the exam due to illness may (re-) take the exam in a semester where this course is not taught; however, they will not receive any supervision.
+Students who did not pass the exam, or who did not complete the exam due to illness may take a re-sit exam; however, they will not receive any supervision.

 Specific conditions